Obama turns to tech leaders for cash for Democrats

+Obama, whose own job approval rating under 50 percent is weighing down Democratic prospects in November, said Republicans offer nothing more than their vow to repeal the healthcare law.

+“If that’s all they’ve got, then they shouldn’t be running either chamber, They shouldn’t be running the House.
+And they sure shouldn’t be running the Senate,” he said.

-Obama took his California fund-raising tour to the seaside home in La Jolla of Qualcomm founder Iwin Jacobs.
-Later he was headed to Silicon Valley for a fundraiser in San Jose co-hosted by Y Combinator President Sam Altman and Yahoo Inc. CEO Marissa Mayer.
+Earlier Obama took his California fund-raising tour first to the seaside home in La Jolla of Qualcomm founder Iwin Jacobs.

 The tech industry has raised questions about the scale of the National Security Agency’s surveillance under the Obama administration, but there’s little sign that Obama is losing support in Silicon Valley.